 Emergency building maintenance issues should be reported immediately to Campus Safety by calling 413.597.4444.
 All non-emergency building-maintenance or repair inquiries should be sent directly to Facilities through an online work order, or by calling 413.597.2486.

 Limited free storage is available to returning international students & returning financial aid students who are here for some/all of the summer, coordinated through the Jessica Park Mailroom in Paresky.
 Information can be found at this link.

 If you need storage and don’t qualify for the free storage provided by the College (or if you do qualify but need more storage than the College provides to you for free) you will need to contract directly with a storage provider at your own cost.

 Students living in campus housing during the summer are required to be on a meal plan.
 Dining Services offers a 50-meal block and 75-meal block (more information can be found at this link).
-Contact Dining Services (413.597.2121) for more information or with questions about the meal plan options, or contact the Bursar’s Office (x4396) with billing questions/issues.
+Contact Dining Services (413.597.2121) for more information or with questions about the meal plan options, or contact the Office of Student Accounts (413.597.4396) with billing questions/issues.